-Halotherapy (‘halo’ in Greek means salt) is a salt based alternative therapy used for everything from respiratory issues to skin healing and mental health.
+Halotherapy (‘halo’ in Greek means salt)/salt therapy, is a salt based alternative therapy used for everything from respiratory issues to skin healing and mental health.

 Salt absorbs irritants, allergens, toxins and other pollutants.
 It is said to break up mucus, reduce inflammation and help clear respiratory airways.
 So the salt or halotherapy can help alleviate asthma, allergies, COPD, respiratory issues, bronchitis, and smoking related symptoms.

 It is said to also absorb bacteria and other impurities that can benefit several different types of skin conditions such as psoriasis, eczema, rashes and acne and be of benefit for those struggling with depression and anxiety because salt produces negative ions.
 One of our happiness hormones, serotonin, is said to be released in our bodies when activated by negative ions entering our system through our skin or breathing.

 The benefits of salt therapy were first discovered by a Polish doctor in 1843, Feliks Boczkowski.
 He noticed that salt miners had better respiratory systems than other miners.